My Boyfriend Cheated On Me, And I Can’t Get Over It: How To Move Forward

 In the end, you may decide that breaking up with your boyfriend is healthiest due to their actions or responses.
 However, a conversation could help clarify that decision.
 If you decide to stay with your partner, couples counseling could be a valuable method of gaining professional guidance as you navigate changes in your relationship and any grief, anger, or distress you feel.

-Try to be open with those you trust about what happened.
-They may express a third-party opinion that could assist you in making a decision about the state of your relationship.
+You might try to be open with those you trust about what happened.
+They may express an opinion that could assist you in making a decision about the state of your relationship.
 If you decide to break up with your partner, your social support system could allow you time to heal and distract you with activities you enjoy.
+Note that it may be best to try and avoid reaching out for support from someone who is a mutual friend or close contact between you and your boyfriend or partner.

 Consider not pressuring yourself.
 Even if you decide to leave your relationship, you don't necessarily have to do so immediately.
 Your significant other likely broke your trust in meaningful ways, and it can feel challenging to confront them after the fact.